SYMPTOMSA sick feeling in the stomach, similar to motion sickness.

 If you have it, place 8 drops of antispasmodic tincture on the back of the tongue.
 If you know in advance that the person has these fainting problems, you may want to prepare the tincture and keep it on hand.
 See "Antispasmodic Tincture".

 Sometimes artificial respiration or oxygen is needed.
 As soon as the person is conscious, try to find the cause and deal with it.

 If a person has frequent fainting spells, give him an herb tea of mint, skullcap, catnip, rue, mistletoe, rosemary, and small amounts of cayenne.

-HYDROHere are hydrotherapy techniques, taken from the author's book Water Therapy Manual (see order sheet), used on those who have collapsed: Alternate Hot and Cold Compress over the Spine; Cold Friction; Hot Enema (110o F.); Alternate Compress over the Heart (p.
+HYDROHere are hydrotherapy techniques, taken from the author's book Water Therapy Manual (see book store), used on those who have collapsed: Alternate Hot and Cold Compress over the Spine; Cold Friction; Hot Enema (110o F.); Alternate Compress over the Heart (p.
 184); Hot Blanket Pack 15 minutes, followed by Cold Mitten Friction (p.
 185).

 Heat to neck; short cold application to chest and face.
 Alternate Compress to spine; percussion of the chest with the hands dipped in cold water or with the end of a cold towel; vigorous centripetal friction; rhythmical traction of the tongue (p.
 209).

 ENCOURAGEMENTIf you have given yourself to Christ, you are a member of the family of God, and everything in the Father's house is for you.
 What a promise this is!
 May we each one prove faithful to the end.